 - Good level of spoken / written English

 - Successful interview

-This course requires prior advanced knowledge of, and experience with, professional audio concepts such as (but not limited to) microphones, operating levels, digital audio theory, clocking, synchronisation, audio processing tools, mixing & Pro Tools (up to PT 201 level minimum).
+This course requires prior knowledge of, and experience with, professional audio concepts such as (but not limited to) microphones, operating levels, digital audio theory, clocking, synchronisation, audio processing tools, mixing & Pro Tools (up to PT 201 level minimum).
 Our Diploma in Studio Sound Engineering & Music Production is an ideal platform from which to progress to this course however we will accept graduates from other audio courses.